-Tom Conlan lives, writes, and tends his modest grape vines in the highlands of Northern Michigan when not listening to the simple symphony of wild birds in the morning.
+Tom Conlan lives, writes, and tends his modest grape vines in the highlands of Northern Michigan.

 He has captained a Coast Guard Cutter, sailed the world’s lakes and oceans, and occasionally, when fortunate, searches for the elusive brook trout in backwater streams.